-Super is designed to provide an income for you in retirement, therefore there are rules around when you can begin withdrawing it in cash – either as a pension (or income stream) or as a lump sum.
+Super is designed to provide an income for you in retirement, therefore there are rules around when you can begin withdrawing it in cash – either as a pension or an income stream, or as a lump sum.

 Most of your super will probably be preserved – which means it must stay within the super system until you meet a condition of release under super law.
 If you have any non-preserved super benefits, you can generally access these in cash at any time.
 The breakdown of your super between preserved and non-preserved will be shown on your benefit statement each year.